 Price Gouging Complaint

 North Carolina’s price gouging law is triggered when the state suffers or is threatened by a natural disaster (such as a hurricane, tornado, winter storm, or flooding) an emergency (such as a pandemic), or an abnormal market disruption for critical goods and services (such as a gas pipeline issue).
-Price gouging—or charging too much in times of crisis—is against North Carolina law when a state of emergency is declared or proclaimed by the Governor, the Legislature, or a municipality.
+Price gouging—or charging too much in times of crisis—is against North Carolina law when a state of emergency is declared or proclaimed by the Governor, the Legislature, a county, or a municipality.

 Under the law, the Attorney General’s Office can put a stop to price gouging and seek refunds for consumers who paid too much.
 The courts may also impose civil penalties against price gougers of up to $5,000 for each violation.
 The law applies to all levels of the supply chain from the manufacturer to the distributor to the retailer.